ZeroDumb/ethics-journal/src/content/blog/vibe-scraper-incident.md

 - no data, no database outside of bare bones. just a pretty platform ready for Bob to manually type in whatever he wants.

--- More on Bob in another post, he's a charm for sure.

 ---